 Knebworth SG3 6PD

 You can expect a warm welcome, great worship, an impacting preach and a friendly bunch of people gathering to learn more about God.

 Our services are a mixture of praise, through the singing of hymns and songs; of prayer; of telling the story of the things God has done in the Bible; and of reflecting - usually aided by preaching - on what it means to be people of God today.
 The music is a mixture of both contemporary and traditional and our preachers and leaders of worship will often use creative ways to seek to convey God's message and to enable us to make it our own.
-The 17:30 evening service tends to be a little more intimate and reflective in tone, compared to the 10.30 morning service.

 On the first Sunday of the month, the 10.30 service is usually Team-led Worship, planned and led by trained lay worship leaders from among Trinity's congregation.
 This helps to underline for us the recognition that at our best we all bring and offer something of ourselves in worship - gathered all before God, we engage in something that is much more than a spectator sport.